Augusta-CSRA Vietnam War Veterans Memorial: Cost and production

-Dedication Ceremony
+Dedication ceremony

 March 29, 2019 – National Vietnam War Veterans Day – was chosen for the memorial's unveiling and dedication ceremony due to the significance of the date to Vietnam War veterans and their families.
 The ceremony's keynote speaker was Major General James E. Livingston, U.S. Marine Corps (Ret), Medal of Honor Recipient (1970) for actions above and beyond the call of duty in the Republic of South Vietnam, May 1968.
 General Livingston was born and raised in Telfair County, Georgia and now resides in Charleston, South Carolina.
 The ceremony also included remarks from Augusta's Mayor Hardie Davis, Jr., Congressman Rick Allen of Georgia's 12th District, Commissioner Michael Roby of the Georgia Department of Veterans Service, and Brigadier General Christopher L. Eubank, Chief of U.S. Army Signal and the Signal School Commandant.

-Ceremony highlights included a static display of numerous vintage military vehicles, courtesy of Augusta's former Mayor, the Honorable Robert Wood Young and Team Rubicon, musical performances of "Some Gave All" and "God Bless the USA" by the Fort Gordon Joint Service Choir, special bagpipe selections played by local musician Mr. Gary Hassan, poetry written in honor of Vietnam service members who were killed in action by SGM Douglas P. Hastings, U.S. Army (Ret), and a three-volley salute and the playing of Taps conducted by the Fort Gordon Installation Support Detachment.
+Ceremony highlights included a static display of numerous vintage military vehicles, courtesy of Augusta's former Mayor, the Honorable Robert Wood Young and Team Rubicon, musical performances of "Some Gave All" and "God Bless the USA" by the Fort Gordon Joint Service Choir, special bagpipe selections played by local musician Gary Hassan, poetry written in honor of Vietnam service members who were killed in action by SGM Douglas P. Hastings, U.S. Army (retired), and a three-volley salute and the playing of Taps conducted by the Fort Gordon Installation Support Detachment.
 Officiating clergy was Reverend Robert D. Fain, Church of the Good Shepherd, Augusta, Georgia.

-The Military Order of the World Wars
+Military Order of the World Wars

 The memorial's proponent organization was the Military Order of the World Wars (MOWW) Augusta Chapter.
-MOWW is a patriotic Veterans Service Organization (VSO) whose motto is, "It is nobler to serve than to be served."
-MOWW was founded at the suggestion of General of the Armies John J. "Blackjack" Pershing in 1919 to promote good citizenship, patriotic education, and military and public service.
+MOWW is a patriotic Veterans Service Organization whose motto is, "It is nobler to serve than to be served."
+MOWW was founded at the suggestion of General of the Armies John J. Pershing in 1919 to promote good citizenship, patriotic education, and military and public service.
 MOWW chapters provide opportunities to support patriotic education, ROTC and JROTC, scouting, monuments and memorials, law and order, and national and homeland security programs.
 The memorial project was completed in accordance with the Order's "Preamble" as noted on the organization's official website.